 Either way, I love to knit baby blankets.
 They’re quick, easy, and oh-so-special memories for your friends and family.
 There are so many great free baby blanket knitting patterns on the net that I always find something new, and I love to share my discoveries with you.
 Here are a few of my new favorite patterns:

 Okay, so you don’t have to knit it in bright yellow — but this pattern works perfectly in bright, bold colors.
 And you can’t really call it a sunshine baby blanket if you don’t knit it in yellow.
-You’ll have to think up your own name.
-This is one of my favorite baby blanket knitting patterns because it’s so complicated looking, even though it’s quite easy to make: you get the look of a professional product without all the work.
+This is one of my favorite baby blanket knitting patterns because it looks far more complicated than it really is.
+You get the look of a professional product without all the work!

 On the website, they just call this a Knit Baby Blanket, but the elegant pattern will immediately remind you of lace.
 I think this makes a perfect Christening blanket if you’re a few weeks too late to give a baby blanket: it’s beautiful, delicate, and will match just about any Christening gown.
 I edged it in pastels for a fancier feel, but you could leave it as is and it would still look great.

-This is one of those baby blanket knitting patterns for those of you who enjoy a challenge.
-It’s not quite as quick to whip up as the others because it has that darn hood in there, so save this one for someone really special.
-And make sure you use a very soft yarn, because it’s going to sit up around baby’s face.
-The pattern suggests actual wool, but I would personally avoid that — you never know what’s going to chafe an infant’s delicate skin, and there are plenty of adults who cringe when they come in contact with wool.
+Just be sure you use a very soft yarn, since the hood will cradle baby’s face.
+The pattern suggests actual wool, but I would avoid that.
+You never know what’s going to chafe an infant’s delicate skin, and plenty of adults cringe when they come in contact with wool.